Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Network Connectivity Gradient

-The novelty of the proposed method lies on computing a gradient for each possible element (connection) of $ \textbf{A} $.
-This can be analytically derived as with the other RBM parameters, where $\theta$ in equation \ref{eq:CDapprox} also includes $ \textbf{A} $.
+The novelty of the proposed method lies in computing a gradient for each possible element (connection) of $ \textbf{A} $.
+This can be analytically derived as with the other RBM parameters, where $\theta$ in equation \eqref{eq:CDapprox} also includes $ \textbf{A} $.
+The new set of parameters is equivalent to $\theta = (\textbf{W}, \textbf{A}, \textbf{d}, \textbf{b})$.
 In particular, the expectation over the energy gradient is given by